silvandiepen/dokkie/pages/usage/favicons.md

 ### Skip favicons

 If you don't want favicons.
+For instance in a development environment or you will use your own through a custom template and copy.
 You can skip them.

 **cli**